-WA NSW VIC QLD (a) SA (b) TAS ACT NT Royalty Rate 5.0% 4.0% ex-mine value (value less allowable deductions) 2.75% of net market value 5.0% 3.5% (c) 1.9% on net sales plus profit royalty up to maximum of 5.35% of net sales (d) n.a.
-20.0% of the net value of mine's production (e) Royalty System Ad valorem Ad valorem Ad valorem Ad valorem Ad valorem Hybrid Profit

-- (a) No rate is specified for ilmenite feedstock in Queensland.
-However, a default rate of 2.5% applies. - (b) No rate is specified for ilmenite feedstock in South Australia.
-However, a default rate of 5% applies for mineral ores. - (c) New mines may qualify for a concessional rate of 2.0% for the first five years. - (d) A rebate of 20% is available for the production of a metal within Tasmania. - (e) First \$50,000 of net value is exempt.
-Where the net value exceeds \$50,000, the royalty otherwise payable is reduced by \$10,000.
+(a) No rate is specified for ilmenite feedstock in Queensland.
+However, a default rate of 2.5% applies.

+(b) No rate is specified for ilmenite feedstock in South Australia.
+However, a default rate of 5% applies for mineral ores.

+(c) New mines may qualify for a concessional rate of 2.0% for the first five years.
+This concession will not be available for applications received from 1 July 2020.

+(d) A rebate of 20% is available for the production of a metal within Tasmania.

+(e) Royalty will only apply when a mine's annual gross production revenue exceeds \$500,000.
+The rate applying to gross production revenue is 1% per annum in a mine's first royalty year, 2% in a mine's second royalty year, and 2.5% in subsequent years.